Entire Space Counterfactual Learning for Reliable Content Recommendations: Experiments

 \subsection{Online A/B Test}

-To further demonstrate the advantage of ESCM$^2$ over ESMM, online experiments are conducted on the real-world recommendation systems in Alipay.
-We first implement ESMM and ESCM$^2$ using our C$++$ based machine learning engine and open data processing service.
-The IPS regularizer~\eqref{eq:ipsreg}, with better training efficiency and a smaller scale of parameters, is selected to implement ESCM$^2$ for online serving.
-Then, unique visitors (UV) are randomly assigned into two buckets, each of which is served by either ESMM or ESCM$^2$.
-Finally, we compare the model performance using our A/B experiment board, where the considered metrics mainly include UV-CVR, UV-CTCVR, order quantity (\# Order) and actual premium (\# Premium).
-We conduct the online comparison within 3 large-scale scenarios. \tabref{tab:online1} gives an overview of experiment results, with detailed analysis as follows:
+To further demonstrate the advantage of ESCM$^2$ over ESMM, online experiments are conducted on the industrial recommendation systems in Alipay.
+We first implement ESMM and ESCM$^2$\footnote{ESCM$^2$ is implemented with the IPS regularizer for advantageous training efficiency.} using our C$++$ based machine learning engine and open data processing service.
+Then, unique visitors (UV) are assigned to either ESMM or ESCM$^2$, and performance is compared using four metrics: UV-CVR, UV-CTCVR, order quantity (\# Order) and total premium (\# Premium).
+Experiments across three large-scale scenarios, summarized in \tabref{tab:online1}, yielded the following results:

-\begin{itemize} \item The first scenario is the insurance recommendation from Alipay.
-This experiment lasts six days and encompasses about 3.1 million page views (PVs) and 2.2 million UVs.
-ESCM$^2$ increases actual premium by 10.85\% and order quantity by 2.84\%.
-Another noteworthy point is that UV-CVR and UV-CTCVR increased significantly by 5.64\% and 3.92\%, respectively.
-An additional daily comparison is performed in \tabref{tab:online}, where ESCM$^2$ is always superior to ESMM in most metrics. \item The second scenario is the same but newly renovated insurance recommendation from Alipay, lasting six days, encompassing about 4.9 million PVs and 3.4 million UVs.
-Overall, ESCM$^2$ enhances the the premium by 3.88\% and order quantity by 4.26\%.
-A substantial rise of 0.43\% for UV-CVR and 1.75\% for UV-CTCVR is also observed. \item The third scenario is our Wufu campaign, which contains around 136 thousand PVs and 125 thousand UVs over the period of four days.
-A huge improvement of 40.55\% for order quantity and 12.69\% for premium is witnessed. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Scenario 1.} This scenario is the insurance recommendation from Alipay.
+Over six days with 3.1M page views (PVs) and 2.2M UVs, ESCM$^2$ increased the total premium by 10.85\%, order quantity by 2.84\% and UV-CVR by 5.64\%.
+Daily comparisons are performed in \tabref{tab:online}, where ESCM$^2$ outperforms ESMM in most metrics.